What are Codes Canada publications?

 Answer to question 2:

-The Canadian Commission on Building and Fire Codes is responsible for developing and updating the National Model Construction Codes.
+The Canadian Commission on Building and Fire Codes is responsible for developing and updating Codes Canada publications.
 It is assisted by nine standing committees and several task groups and working groups comprised of hundreds of volunteer members.
 The Codes are developed and updated using an extensive consensus-based process involving all sectors of the construction community and the public.
 This code development process benefits from the research, technical and administrative support of the NRC.
-Ongoing development and updating of the National Model Construction Codes is necessary so future editions can reflect improvements in technology, address emerging health and safety issues and generally continue to meet the evolving needs of the construction industry.
+Ongoing development and updating of Codes Canada publications is necessary so future editions can reflect improvements in technology, address emerging health and safety issues and generally continue to meet the evolving needs of the construction industry and Canadian society.

-Have all the National Model Construction Codes been updated?
+Have all the national model codes been updated?

 Answer to question 3: